caasi/thRee/README.markdown

 ToDo
 ----

+*   actor.js should be agent.js
 *   ES5
 *   user list
-*   filte html tags inside /say and /msg